PassantAdel/Auto-Encoder/README.md

 2. View the generated visualizations and reconstructed images.

 ## Results
-The model achieves an accuracy of 54.55% after 10 epochs.
-Check the sample colorized images in the script for comparison.
+The autoencoder achieves a reconstruction loss of 0.0078 after 10 epochs.

 ## Description
 The script performs the following operations: